webiny/webiny-js/packages/app-page-builder-theme/README.md

 yarn add @webiny/app-page-builder-theme
 ```

+> ℹ️ **NOTE**
+>
+> In most cases, manual installation is not needed as the package is already included in every Webiny project.

 ## Overview

 A small package that provides Webiny Page Builder theme-related utilities.
 More specifically, it provides the `createTheme` factory function, which is used to construct a theme object.
 The theme object is used to style the website created with the Page Builder application.